Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 becomes at least 10% of the horizontal variation.

 The exaggeration factor can also be set manually.
-To do so, disable the “Use automatic exaggeration of z-axis”slider and enter the desired value in the text field above it.(Figure 14)
+To do so, disable the *Use automatic exaggeration of z-axis* slider and enter the desired value in the text field above it.(Figure 14)

 .. image:: screenshots/viewer/image15.png
    :width: 6.25764in

-Figure 14: vertical exaggeration slider and text field
+Figure 14: Vertical exaggeration slider and text field

 How to change the representation of a grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the 3d viewer, grids can be visualized as solid bodies(Figure 15); as
+In the 3D viewer, grids can be visualized as solid bodies (Figure 15); as
 wireframes and as point clouds.
 In wireframe mode, only the edges of the
 cells are drawn, allowing one to look inside the grid.
 In point cloud
 mode, only points corresponding to the cell centers are shown